Fuel prices resurge after two-day break

-New Delhi, Feb 23 (IANS) The petrol and diesel prices across the country continued their northward march after two days break taking its retail rates to unprecedented levels while burning bigger holes in the consumers pockets.
+New Delhi: The petrol and diesel prices across the country continued their northward march after two days break taking its retail rates to unprecedented levels while burning bigger holes in the consumers pockets.

 The oil marketing companies raised the pump price of both petrol and diesel by 35 paisa per litre on Tuesday.